gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 ## Use Verification

-Just like with `ValueBase`, individual `SILInstruction` kind's have well-defined ownership semantics implying that we can use a `SILVisitor` approach here as well.
+Just like with `ValueDef`, individual `SILInstruction` kind's have well-defined ownership semantics implying that we can use a `SILVisitor` approach here as well.
 Thus we define a `SILVisitor` called `OwnershipCompatibilityUseChecker`.
-This checker works by taking in a `ValueBase` and visiting all of the `SILInstruction` users of the ValueBase.
+This checker works by taking in a `ValueDef` and visiting all of the `SILInstruction` users of the ValueDef.
 Each visitor method returns a pair of booleans, the first stating whether or not the ownership values were compatible and the second stating whether or not this specific use should be considered a "lifetime ending" use.
 The checker then stores the lifetime ending uses and non-lifetime ending